Josh Robinson (cornerback): Regular season

+Playoffs

 Personal life

 On June 28, 2013, Josh and Julianna Robinson were married in a ceremony at the Westin Colannade in Coral Gables, Florida.
 They have two sons named Jesse and Judah Robinson.
 Judah Ace Robinson was born on July 15, 2016, and Jesse was born in the summer of 2014.

 Social views

 On June 26, 2015, Robinson publicly announced his beliefs opposing same-sex marriage.
 After the Supreme Court of the United States released their decision on Obergefell v.
 Hodges allowing same-sex marriages nationwide, Robinson made headlines when he compared same-sex marriage to incest and pedophilia in posts on his Twitter account.
 The following day, he apologized for his comments and attempted to clarify them in a statement through the Star-Tribune.
 He stated, "I apologize for any offense my tweets may have caused.
 In an attempt to express my beliefs, I created some confusion with my choice of words, and for that I apologize.
 I do not equate the Supreme Court’s decision on marriage equality with other social issues.
 There are obvious differences."